vitaly-t/pg-tuple/spec/playground.md

 );
 ```

-Inserting 3 records into our table:
+Inserting 3 rows into our table:

 ```sql
 INSERT INTO test(st) VALUES